 Keeping with our belief that quality education is inseparable from our quality patient care, we partner with Northwestern University Feinberg School of Medicine to train tomorrow’s leading pediatric physicians.
 As the pediatric teaching hospital for the Feinberg School of Medicine, we offer several opportunities for residents to further their education in a pediatric specialty.

 The Division of Rheumatology offers a three-year ACGME accredited fellowship training program in pediatric rheumatology.
 The first year of fellowship is weighted toward clinical training; in the second and third years, the majority of time is spent on research training and execution.
 Fellowship applicants must complete an ACGME-approved residency in pediatrics from a US based institution before entering our program.
-For more information on the program or to learn how to apply, please review the Rheumatology Fellowship page on the Northwestern University Feinberg School of Medicine Department of Pediatrics website.
+For more information on the program or to learn how to apply, please review the Rheumatology Fellowship information on the Northwestern University Feinberg School of Medicine Department of Pediatrics website.

 Philanthropy